wp-plugins/hrm-work-tracking/readme.txt

 4. Ill reporting with calendar

 == Changelog ==

+= 1.4 =
+* time tracking on how long somebody needs on post
+* added a welcome page
+= 1.39 =
+* Standard language changed from german to english
-= 1.3 = Auto logout from time tracking
+= 1.3 =
+* Auto logout from time tracking
+* Settings page
+* remote logging
+* stop logging on logout
 = 1.2 =
 * extra pop out window
 * stop working on logout